 You know when you update a program on your computer?
 Sometimes it can take a while and often you have to restart your computer.

 Your brain is no different.
 So learn to use it to your advantage – plus it makes learning a whole lot more fun!

-So, what type of activities CAN you do while “waiting for your brain to process”?
+So, what type of activities can or should you do while “waiting for your brain to process”?

-- Anything that does not require much thought.
+- Anything that does not require much thought or brain power.

 - Anything that gives your brain a break, so it can focus on what you just learned.

-So, if you already play an instrument well, relax by making music.
-But don’t use that form of relaxation if you’re still a learner and need to focus on notes, etc.
+So, if you already play an instrument well, relax by playing music.

 Same goes for cooking.
 If you’re a good cook and you don’t have to think much to bake a cake, do that.
-I know I used to bake a cake a day to relax until my dad once said we should finish one before I bake another one!
+(I know I used that strategy during a very intense season of my life as a student and used to bake a cake a day to relax until my dad once said we should finish eating one before I bake another one!)

 Going outdoors for a walk or a run is also an excellent idea.